hoangsonww/The-MovieVerse-Database/MovieVerse-Backend/databases/README.md

 curl http://127.0.0.1:8000/api/genres/
 ```

 Note that you do not have to be authenticated to access the APIs since they are read-only and free-to-read.
+If you use CURL, be sure to check your terminal's output for the API response.

 ## Redis' Role in Load Reduction